 As discussed in earlier sections, there is a higher percentage of children in Contra Costa County than in the overall region.
 A higher rate of married couples with children households tends to correlate with suburban communities with high TCAC resource ranking.
 The concentration of femaleheaded households is highest in Rodeo/Crockett west of I-80 and in Martinez, where more than 40.0 percent of households are female, singleparent households.
 In these areas, approximately 19.0 percent of households live below the poverty line.
-Additionally, rates above 20.0 percent of female-headed households with no husband8 with children generally correlate to lower resource communities and higher rates of poverty, similar to many of the previous indicators.
+Additionally, rates above 20.0 percent of female-headed households with no husband with children generally correlate to lower resource communities and higher rates of poverty, similar to many of the previous indicators.
 These areas suggest a possible concentration of female-headed households living below the poverty line and a greater need for affordable housing with an appropriate number of bedrooms.

-Approximately 3.3 percent of lower-income, 3.9 percent of moderateincome, and less than one percent of above moderate-income capacity, for a total of 2.9 percent of the RHNA, are identified on sites with rates of children in single female households above 30.0 percent.
+Approximately 5.4 percent of lower-income, 4.2 percent of moderateincome, and 9.5 percent of above moderate-income capacity, for a total of 6.9 percent of the RHNA, are identified on sites with rates of children in single female households above 30.0 percent.
 (Figure 6-21, Percentage of Unit Capacity by Female-Headed Households with Children).
 The integration of moderate- and above moderate-income unit capacity in these areas may help reduce the concentrations of both single female-headed households and the often associated poverty rate, as discussed previously.
-The greatest proportion of RHNA capacity (38.9 percent) is identified on sites where between 20.0 to 29.9 percent of children reside in single female-headed households.
-This includes 40.8 percent of lower-income unit capacity, 72.4 percent of moderate-income unit capacity, and 3.7 percent of above moderate-income unit capacity.
+The greatest proportion of RHNA capacity (36.6 percent) is identified on sites where between less than ten percent of children reside in single female-headed households.
+This includes 32.0 percent of lower-income unit capacity, 18.5 percent of moderate-income unit capacity, and 48.5 percent of above moderate-income unit capacity.
 Most of the unincorporated area has a rate of single female householders with children below 10.0 percent.
-Total RHNA capacity within these predominantly married couple household areas is 26.7 percent, accounting for 27.3 percent of lower-income capacity, 14.1 percent of moderate-income capacity, and 36.6 percent of above moderate-income unit capacity.
-As well, much of the unincorporated county has rates between 10.0 to 19.9 percent of children residing in single female households.
-In these areas, sites have been identified to meet 31.5 percent of the total RHNA unit capacity, providing opportunities for 58.8 percent of above moderate-income, 9.6 percent of moderate-income, and 28.6 percent of lower-income unit capacity.
+A slightly lower percentage of the RHNA capacity (31.4 percent) is located within areas where between 10.0 and 19.9 percent of children live in single femaleheaded households, including 32.1 percent of lower-income capacity, 12.4 percent of moderate-income capacity, and 48.5 percent of above moderateincome unit capacity.
+In areas where 20.0 to 29.9 percent of children live in single female-headed households, sites have been identified to meet 25.0 percent of the total RHNA unit capacity, providing opportunities for 3.9 percent of above moderate-income, 69.4 percent of moderate-income, and 30.5 percent of lower-income unit capacity.

-8 This terminology is directly from the Census data.
+&lt;sup>8 This terminology is directly from the Census data.